These NAMI programs are designed for consumers – adults living with a mental illness.

 Ultimately, recovery is about attitude and making the effort.

-If you would like to have an IOOV presentation scheduled for your group, organization or community, please call 540-533-1832 or email: email@example.com.
+If you would like to have an IOOV presentation scheduled for your group, organization or community or if you would like to be a presenter, please call 540-533-1832 or email: email@example.com.